Winsor McCay: Comic strips (1903–1911)

 As early as 1905, several abortive attempts were made to produce a stage version of Little Nemo.
 In mid-1907, Marcus Klaw and A. L. Erlanger announced they would put on an extravagant Little Nemo show for an unprecedented $100,000, with a score by Victor Herbert and lyrics by Harry B. Smith.
-It starred midget Gabriel Weigel as Nemo, Joseph Cawthorn as Dr. Pill, and Billy B. Van as Flip.
+It starred Gabriel Weigel as Nemo, Joseph Cawthorn as Dr. Pill, and Billy B. Van as Flip.
 Reviews were positive; it played to sold-out houses in New York and toured for two seasons.
 McCay brought his vaudeville act to each city where Little Nemo played.
 When the Keith circuit (Note: Keith had partnered with Proctor in 1906.) refused McCay to perform in Boston without a new act, McCay switched to the William Morris circuit, with a $100-a-week raise.
 In several cities, McCay brought his son, who as publicity sat on a small throne dressed as Nemo.

 As part of an improvised story, Cawthorn introduced a mythical creature he called a "Whiffenpoof".
 The word caught on with the public, and became the name of a hit song and a singing group.
 Despite the show's success, it failed to make back its investment due to its enormous expenses and came to an end in December 1910.

 McCay displayed his social awareness in the last strip he created for the Herald, Poor Jake.
 Its title character was a silent laborer who worked thanklessly for a Colonel and Mrs. Stall, who exploit him.
 The strip ran from 1909 until spring 1911.

 McCay was approached in early 1910 to bring his vaudeville show to Europe.
 McCay requested the Heralds permission, but the plans never materialized.
 His show stayed within the Eastern United States until he ceased performing in 1917.
 Biographer John Canemaker assumed McCay's request to tour Europe was turned down, and that the refusal added to McCay's growing frustration with the Herald.
 A distrust of big business became pronounced in McCay's work around this time, including a story arc in Little Nemo in which the characters visit a Mars oppressed by a greedy business magnate.